Strassboom/FinalProject/README.md

     sudo apt install binutils
 5. Install libc-bin
     sudo apt install libc-bin
-6. Run PyInstaller command to build your current directory, making an executable from argument [1] {::comment}For Linux if the file you want to run is main.py{:/comment}
+6. Run PyInstaller command to build your current directory, making an executable from argument [1]
-    python3 -m PyInstaller main.py
+    For Linux if the file you want to run is main.py `python3 -m PyInstaller main.py`

 ### Flash Drive Setup
 #### (Windows and Linux)